Feel Better Nutrition

 View Original

-Fasting Before Chemotherapy: A Closer Look at its Impact on Breast Cancer Treatment
+Fasting During Chemotherapy: A Closer Look at its Impact on Breast Cancer Treatment

 An Accredited Practising Dietitian Explores the Latest Research on Fasting During Chemotherapy